Akashj-aj/Akashj-aj/Readme.md

 ### About Me

 I'm a third-year AI and ML student at VVCE, Mysore.
-I build things that sit between two worlds — models on one side, interfaces on the other.
+I build things that mix two skills nobody asked me to combine — model training and UI design.

 I got into AI to build smart systems.
-Most days, I'm just arguing with datasets.
+Most days, I just argue with datasets and lose.

 If a project is listed here, it runs.
-That's the only rule I keep.
+Mostly.
+I only show you the wins.

 <br>

 ### Current Focus

-- Sharpening DSA before placement season starts
+- Sharpening DSA before placement season catches me off guard
-- Building apps with real backends, not just demos
+- Building apps with real backends, since fake ones don't survive demo day
-- Testing models harder instead of just training them faster
+- Testing models harder, because training them was always the easy part
-- Reading other people's code so mine reads better too
+- Reading other people's code so mine eventually stops embarrassing me

 <br>